annegrobleben/Churn_Data_Preparation_and_Visualization/README.md

-This notebook is based on two assignments done as part of a Master in Data Science & AI at Nuclio Digital School, it shows how to prepare a churn dataset for model building and to perform exploratory data analysis.
+This notebook is based on two assignments done as part of a Master in Data Science & AI at Nuclio Digital School (2024), it shows how to prepare a churn dataset for model building and to perform exploratory data analysis.
 This data preparation includes
 *   General duplicate removal
 *   Removal of customer ID duplicates
 *   Dealing with errors in the data, such as negative age values and float values that should really be integers